oneonestar/Intranet-Room-Booking-System/README.md

  - User: abc003 Password:cba003

 #Additional information
- * The system do not support file saving function.
+ * The system does no support file saving function.
 Closing the program compeletely will discard all the booking records made during the process.
+ * The valid booking date is from now to 1 month later.
+ * The current booking count will only count the booking after current date&time, the bookings that expired will not be treated as a current booking.
  * The password of the users are in SHA-256 hashed format.
+ * Global constants are stored in the class Settings in ClassController, including database filename, room opening hour and maximun booking limit for each person.
  * UML is designed by StarUML2.
  * Use-cases are using Lyx as the document processer.

 #Dependency
 The system is using JUnit 3.8.1 for unit testing.
-JDatePicker for selecting a date in UI.
+JDatePicker 1.3.2 for selecting a date in UI.